LispCookbook/cl-cookbook/type.md

 With this we get nice type warnings at compile time.

-If we change the function to erronously return a string instead of a fixnum, we get a warning:
+If we change the function to erroneously return a string instead of a fixnum, we get a warning:

 ~~~lisp